Arktetra/concept/README.md

 ### Front-end

-The front-end was developed using Svelte 5.
+The front-end is built using Svelte 5.
 Routings for the requests from front-end to the back-end are handled by using vite.
-The `src` directory in the front-end is the major part of the frontend:
+The `src` directory in the front-end is the major part of the frontend.

+Structure Overview:

 ```bash
 src